JeffersonLab/e2sar-java/README.md

 Unit and live tests have been reproduced from [E2SAR-tests](https://github.com/JeffersonLab/E2SAR/tree/main/test).
 Both of them require `libjnie2sar.so` installed.
 Assuming installation path is `/usr/local/lib` for the following commands

-Unit Tests can be run on your machine using `mvn -DargLine='-Djava.library.path=/path/to/directory' clean install -Dtest='org.jlab.hpdf.unit.**'`
+Unit Tests can be run on your machine using `mvn -DargLine='-Djava.library.path=/path/to/directory' clean test -Dtest='org.jlab.hpdf.unit.**'`

 Live Tests require an instance of UDPLBd running need the `EJFAT_URI` environment variable to be set (e.g `export EJFAT_URI="ejfats://udplbd@192.168.0.3:18347/"`)